Portuguese Americans: History

 Another part of Massachusetts that attracted many Portuguese immigrants was Northern Massachusetts, most notably Lowell and Lawrence.
-In addition, Many Portuguese immigrants also went to nearby Southern New Hampshire.
-Massachusetts was a key location for Portuguese immigrants due to the availability of low skill jobs.
-Many migrants came to the United States with little knowledge of the English Language, and textile jobs were frequently available in these areas.
-Portuguese migrants had to seek out low skill jobs because of education in Portugal and the lack of job availability in the nineteenth century.
+Many also settled in nearby Southern New Hampshire.
+Massachusetts became a key destination because of the abundance of low skill jobs, especially in the textile industry.
+Since many migrants arrived in the United States with limited English proficiency, these jobs were among the most accessible.
+The reliance on low-skill work reflected both the limited educational opportunities available in Portugal at the time and the scarcity of better jobs during the nineteenth century.

-A small number of Portuguese immigrants settled in the city of Boston.
+A number of Portuguese immigrants settled in the city of Boston.
 These Portuguese immigrants mainly settled in East Boston and North End.
-In addition, Many Portuguese immigrants also went to Cambridge and Somerville.
+In addition, many Portuguese immigrants also went to Cambridge and Somerville.

 A Portuguese community existed in the vicinity of the Carpenter Street Underpass in Springfield, Illinois, one of the earliest and largest Portuguese settlements in the Midwestern United States.
 By the early twentieth century, the project area represented the western extension of a neighborhood known as the "Badlands."
 The Badlands was included in the widespread destruction and violence of the Springfield Race Riot in August 1908, an event that led to the formation of the National Association for the Advancement of Colored People (NAACP).
 The Carpenter Street archaeological site possesses local and national significance for its potential to contribute to an understanding of the lifestyles of multiple ethnic/racial groups in Springfield during the nineteenth and early twentieth centuries.

 On the West Coast in California there are Portuguese communities in San Francisco, Oakland, San Jose, Santa Cruz, as well as in dairy farming areas in the Central Valley, the Los Angeles Basin, and San Diego, in connection to Portuguese fishermen and settlers emigrating to California from the Azores.
 There are also connections with Portuguese communities in the Pacific Northwest in Astoria, Oregon, and Seattle, Washington, and British Columbia, Canada as well.

 Many of the Portuguese communities on the west coast were farming towns.
 Portuguese who moved to California often saved money to buy land to start farming.
 Portuguese farmers in California and along the west coast of the United States often hired other Portuguese migrants as farm hands.
 Aside from farming Portuguese migrants also were able to secure jobs as fishermen in port cities.

 Portuguese migration to Hawaii occurred often in the late nineteenth century due to the availability of labor contracts on the islands.
 Labor contracts paid for the migration of entire families.
 This was enticing for families looking to migrate without the means or the desire to migrate in stages.
 This led to families having to work off debt before they could move off of the island.
 Often times Portuguese migrants decided just to remain in Hawaii despite there being little opportunity for improving their lives.